-- Genetics has been found to be a cause, if you suffer from it then there’s a good chance it has been inherited from a parent.
+- Genetics has been found to be a cause, personality traits. if you suffer from it then there’s a good chance it has been inherited from a parent.

 - Many anxiety disorders are thought to be connected, so if someone has OCD there’s a good chance they also suffer from other forms of anxiety, for example social anxiety.

 Cognitive behavioral therapy (CBT) can be used to treat OCD.
-CBT aims to change the way you think about certain things which gets you out of negative thinking circles.
+CBT aims to change the way you think about certain things, to help prevent negative thinking circles.

 Fitness is known to be great for easing stress and anxiety, train, eat well and get good quality sleep.
 As the saying goes healthy body, healthy mind.

-The effects of alcohol and other drugs can increase the symptoms of anxiety disorders, so cut down on the booze and whatever else you might be doing.
+The affects of alcohol and other drugs can increase the symptoms of anxiety disorders, so cut down on the booze and whatever else you might be doing.

 Checking things over and over is irrational, an irrational fear about something bad happening if we leave a plug switched on.
 Our minds can often go onto auto pilot when we obsess over things.
 One way to fight irrational thinking is with rational thinking.
 Sometimes we have to turn off the auto pilot in our minds and take control with rational thinking.